TalkingDoll/ResKoopNet/README.md

 ### Plotting Tools

 1. `koopman_pseudospec_qr` - A plotting tool to visualize the results.
-This is based on a reference implementation, which can be found [here](https://github.com/MColbrook/Residual-Dynamic-Mode-Decomposition/blob/main/main_routines/KoopPseudoSpecQR.m).
+This Python file is translated from [here](https://github.com/MColbrook/Residual-Dynamic-Mode-Decomposition/blob/main/main_routines/KoopPseudoSpecQR.m).

 Feel free to explore these files and use them as needed for your experiments and analysis.